 All net proceeds from any fundraiser must be distributed to recognized entities and needy individuals based on grant requests received and voted on by the Board of Directors.
-A grant request is included at the back of this program guide.
+Below is sample grant request form.
 Additional copies are available.
 Incomplete grant requests from organizations will not be approved.
-Expenses of the Corporation are only those necessary, reasonable and directly related that attribute to managing the Corporation.
-The Board of Directors meets at least twice a year (in person and/or virtually on line) to consider actions on grant requests.
+Expenses of the Corporation are only those necessary, reasonable, and directly related that attribute to managing the Corporation.
+The Board of Directors meets at least twice a year (in person and/or virtually on-line) to consider actions on grant requests.